[This article is part of the Learner's Maya Glyph Guide.]

 · Variants (2):

-§ Optional: ● three small dots at the bottom of boulder-outline glyphs.
-It is shown as a blue dot ● in the transliteration.
-This element is pure decoration and doesn’t contribute to the reading of the text (IC.p16.pdfp20.#6.1, PAL TI WT C12, PAL TI WT F11).
+o I believe that this element is pure decoration and doesn’t contribute to the reading of the text (IC.p16.pdfp20.#6.1, PAL TI WT C12, PAL TI WT F11).

-§ In contrast, each of the feelers of to generally has its own protector, even if there is sometimes a single, overarching protector for the protectors themselves).
+§ In contrast, each of the feelers of to generally has its own protector – even if there is sometimes a single, overarching protector for the protectors themselves.

 o This was assigned the code T42 by Thompson.